 Problems that may benefit from bowel retraining include:

-- Fecal incontinence, which is the loss of bowel control, causing you to pass stool unexpectedly.
+- Fecal incontinence, which is the loss of bowel control, causing you to pass stool unexpectedly and involuntarily.
 This can range from sometimes leaking a small amount of stool and passing gas, to not being able to control bowel movements.

 - Severe constipation.